K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 2. Go to the user dashboard.
 ![012]

-3. two conditions can be searched in the user dashboard list: a search with a user ID as a search term and a search whose type is an administrator/user.
+3. Two conditions can be searched in the user dashboard list: a search with a user ID as a search term and a search whose type is an administrator/user.
 Click the "Enter" or "Magnifying class" button to search.
 ![013]
 ![014]